HMGrunthos/DGTPegasusTeardown/README.md

 * The board/sensor PCB is not removable without delaminating the board surface (a polyester sticker?)
 * We used heat (a clothes iron) to assist in removing it (the board surface.)
 * The power/interface PCB is connected to the board/sensor PCB with a ribbon cable.
-* A light pipe array (polycarbonate) is screwed into the black ABS base at the centre and four corners (screws inaccessible without removing the board surface.)
+* A light pipe array (polycarbonate?) is screwed into the black ABS base at the centre and four corners (screws inaccessible without removing the board surface.)
 * The rear surface of the PCB holds the play area control electronics.
 * There's a board interface IC on the rear surface, possibly [R5F51303ADFL](https://www.renesas.com/eu/en/products/microcontrollers-microprocessors/rx-32-bit-performance-efficiency-mcus/rx130-cost-optimized-high-performance-32-bit-microcontroller-enhanced-touch-key-function-and-5v-operation)
 * The rear surface also holds the LED array, drivers (8x[STP08CP05](https://www.st.com/en/power-management/stp08cp05.html)) and light pipes.